 Primary Addresses (Owned + Operated)

-I’ve been told by their team that a Texas address will soon be added and they hope to continue adding a couple states per year.
+The Texas address was added in October of 2023 and I’ve been told by their team that they hope to continue adding a couple states per year.

 For you as an individual business, the benefit you receive from this is…

 - Greater Security: These locations are locked down and nobody except vetted employees are allowed to handle your mail.
-This equates to a greater level of security and privacy.
+This equates to a greater level of security and privacy for your virtual address.

 - Better Quality Control: It stands to reason that when a company has direct control over a location instead of managing an independent contractor, you can expect more consistent quality and customer support.